aiManny/website/README.md

 ## I.A.R.M.
 3.0 (Interactive Autonomous Robotic Manipulator)

 ![IARM 3 CAD](./assets/complete_chassis.JPG)
 Generation 3 of my Interactive Autonomous Robotic Manipulators (I.A.R.M.), this initiative is my first design fabricated entirely from 3D-printed parts.
 The end state is equally as ambitious; to employ machine learning techniques in order to play chess against a human opponent in real-time...and win!
 To accomplish this, the IARM 3.0 chassis contrains 5 degrees of freedom (DOF) powered by stepper motors.
 All necessary computer vision and artificial intelligence capabilities are handled by an NVIDIA Jetson Nano and [OAK-D stereoscopic camera](https://store.opencv.ai/products/oak-d).
+Check out my Youtube [video](https://youtu.be/PcROnV9fZaA) for a quick introduction to the unique design.

 ![IARM 3 ASSEMBLED](./assets/IARM3_assembled_lidless.PNG)